stklcode/statify-blacklist/README.md

 The plugin is capable of handling multisite installations.

 ### Support & Contributions ###
-* If experience any issues, use the [support forums](https://wordpress.org/support/plugin/statify-blacklist).
+* If you experience any issues, use the [support forums](https://wordpress.org/support/plugin/statify-blacklist).
 * Latest sources and development are handled on [GitHub](https://github.com/stklcode/statify-blacklist).
 You might contribute there or file an issue for code related bugs.
 * If you want to translate this plugin you can do this on [WordPress Translate](https://translate.wordpress.org/projects/wp-plugins/statify-blacklist).